-Bat Conservation 2022
+Bat Conservation 2019 - 2026

-Bat Conservation 2022
+Bat Conservation 2019 to 2026

 Bat Conservation River Woodruff

-2023 will be the fifth and final year of this program and we will receive a comprehensive summary report following that monitoring.
 If you would like to help with the program please get in touch!

 The PWA has participated in the NA Bat Monitoring Program (NABat) since 2019 in partnership with the BC Ministry of Forests, Lands, Natural Resource Operations and Rural Development and the Wildlife Conservation Society Canada (WCSC).
 NABat monitoring is conducted across North America.
 The WCSC bat biologist works primarily with BC Parks.
 The PWA is one of the only non-profit organizations in BC that takes on this monitoring program.